MicrosoftDocs/semantic-kernel-docs/README.md

-# Microsoft Power Apps Documentation
+# Microsoft Semantic Kernel Documentation

 This is the GitHub repository for the technical product documentation for **Semantic Kernel**.
 This documentation is published at [Microsoft Semantic Kernel documentation](https://learn.microsoft.com/semantic-kernel).